slotix/dbconvert-streams-website/docs/connections/amazon-rds.md

 ---
-title: Amazon RDS for MySQL/ Aurora CDC Reader configuration.
+title: Amazon RDS for MySQL CDC Reader configuration.
-description: Using Amazon RDS for MySQL/ Aurora as a source.
+description: Using Amazon RDS for MySQL as a source.
 Configure MySQL Binary logging.
 layout: doc
 lastUpdated: true
 ---